 The cost of mobile apps development is quite expensive as compared to mobile website development.
 Also, you would find many options for your website to be converted to a mobile site, without investing much amount in it.
 While developing a desktop version of your website you can get it developed in a responsive manner which would let the same website become compatible with different devices like iPhone, iPad, Tablets, and others.

 Also, there are few sites that charge you a minimum amount of money and convert your website to a mobile site.
 A good example of this is dudamobile.com.
-Whereas there is no such, option available for the mobile applications.
+Whereas there is no such, option available for mobile applications.
 You just need to hire a mobile app developer to get it developed.
 Also, if your audience is vast you need to target more platforms and this would certainly cost you much.
 Also, if it's an application it needs to pass the approval process on the mobile app stores, whereas it's not mandatory for mobile websites.

 So, the cost and convenience totally go into the favor of the mobile website.
 So it's a tie till round second!
 But, finally, what matters to you more is the audience response.
 Isn't it?
 A survey was conducted recently on the usage and followership of various platforms and this made the applications come out more impactful and attractive for the end-users when compare to websites.
 Mobile applications are dominant and are more popular among mobile users.

 And if you ask any random user, they will term mobile applications as more attractive and engaging confirmed by a 2011 US data where average use of mobile apps exceeded mobile websites by 22 minutes/ individual.
 So all in all, it's the mobile application that wins the race.
 But, in the end, it all depends on the resources you have and the type of product and audience you have.
-If you still manage to capitalize with a mobile website that reaches significantly to your audience, you are through.
-You specific goal related to your branding, marketing and promotions are the major factors that would help you take an apt decision.
+If you still manage to capitalize on a mobile website that reaches significantly to your audience, you are through.

+Your specific goal related to your branding, marketing and promotions are the major factors that would help you take an apt decision.
 But, the most advisable is to have them both, when you have the resources to do so.